metergroup/GRANOLA/docs/config/getters_and_setters.rst

 The getter serial commands and their responses.
-The getter commands are specified as a string with your eol characters, and the response is a string with :std:doc:`Jinja2 <intro>` variable formatting.
+The getter commands are specified as a string with your eol characters, and the response is a string with :std:doc:`Jinja2 <jinja2:intro>` variable formatting.

 This allows you to do basic equations inside the response, such as combining multiple attributes, doing unit conversion, and other things.